spooky063/dotfiles/README.md

 ### Libre office

 You can install it via the official website: https://www.libreoffice.org/download/download-libreoffice
+Only **writer** is necessary.

 ### Obsidian

 You can install it via the official website: https://obsidian.md/download
+Clone your repository (or put your backup) into `~/Documents/Obsidian Vault` to restore your session (don't forget `~/Documents/Obsidian Vault/.obsidian` folder to restore configuration).

 ### Brave